ugeorge/forsyde-shell/README.md

 #### ForSyDe-SystemC project structure

 A project may be anywhere accessible on the file system, although it is recommended to be somewhere under `workspace`.
-In order to minimize the overhead of setting or passing parameters around, ForSyDe-Shell operates on project structures which respect a few conventions:
+In order to minimize the overhead of setting or passing parameters around or dealing with complex scripts, ForSyDe-Shell operates on the following conventional structure:
+ * `application-name/` : important since it will appear in several places
+     - `.project` : dummy file that tells the shell that this is a project
+     - `Makefile` : created with `generate-makefile` and then modified accordingly
+     - `src/` : here are the source files.
+All `.c` and `.cpp` files need to be here (no subfolders allowed)-
+     - `files/` : miscellaneous files, such as inputs or configurations.
+     - `ir/` : is where the ForSyDe-IR model is expected to be found by default by most of the tools.
+This means that you must make sure that ForSyDe introspection dumps XML files there.
+     - other generated folders, depending on the tools ran.

+#### Environment variables:

+In order to know what environment variables are available and their values, one can check the generated shell source script in `shell/forsyde-shell.sh`